Dominic Marquard, Prince of Löwenstein-Wertheim-Rochefort

-Dominic Marquard, Prince of Löwenstein-Wertheim-Rochefort (7 November 1690 – 11 March 1735) was the second Prince of Löwenstein-Wertheim-Rochefort.
+Dominic Marquard, Prince of Löwenstein-Wertheim-Rochefort (in the original German, Dominik Marquard, 7 November 1690 – 11 March 1735) was the second Prince of Löwenstein-Wertheim-Rochefort.

 Early life and ancestry

 He was the sixth son and ninth child of Maximilian Karl Albert, last Count and first Prince of Löwenstein-Wertheim-Rochefort (1656 - 1718), and his wife Countess Maria Polyxena Khuen von Lichtenberg und Belasi (1658 - 1712).
 He was named after Marquard Sebastian von Schenk von Stauffenberg, (1644–1693) Prince-Bishop of Bamberg, who was his godfather.

 Personal life

 On 28 February 1712, he married Landgravine Christine of Hesse-Wanfried (1688 - 1728) a daughter of Charles, Landgrave of Hesse-Wanfried by his second wife, Countess Juliane Alexandrine of Leiningen-Dagsburg.
 Since his older brother had already died, unmarried and without children, at that time he was already Hereditary Prince.
 Dominic Marquard and Christine had thirteen children, nine of whom survived to adulthood: